 Archbishop's Palace of Lima

 The Archbishop's Palace sits on the eastern side of the square.
 Despite its grand colonial appearance, the neo-colonial structure is not particularly old, having been built in 1924.
-The Palace serves as the official home of the Archbishop of Lima and as the headquarters of the Roman Catholic Archdiocese of Lima.
+The Palace serves as the official home of the Archbishop of Lima and as the headquarters of the Roman Catholic Archbishop of Lima.
 The distinctive granite facade is notable for its cedar balconies.

 04 of 08